kevinjuwantoro/PT.TransJakarta-Data-Analysis-Focusing-Elderly-Passenger/README.md

 3. Policy Compliance: Transportation policies emphasize friendliness towards elderly passengers, which necessitates a focus on their specific needs.

 4. Bank Card Usage: Adults primarily dominate the usage across all bank cards, while the elderly user count remains relatively low.
-Brizzi is the most utilized card, primarily by adults.
+DKI is the most utilized card, primarily by adults.

 5. Corridor Preference: The Ragunan - Gelora Bung Karno corridor is the most frequented by elderly passengers during rush hours, showing consistency both in the morning and evening.
 Other corridors like Lebak Bulus - Pelukangan witness increased usage during evening rush hours.